jeshan/lambda-checklist/README.md

 <h1 align="center">
 <br>
-  CloudFormation Checklist
+  Lambda Checklist
 </h1>

-<h4 align="center">The CloudFormation Checklist is a list of all elements you need to have / to test before launching your infra to production.</h4>
+<h4 align="center">The Lambda Checklist is a list of all elements you need to have / to test before launching your infra to production.</h4>

 <p align="center">
   <a href="#how-to-use">How To Use</a> • <a href="#contributing">Contributing</a>